History of Milton Keynes: 1960s plans for a new city in North Buckinghamshire, 1967 designation of Milton Keynes

-In the 1960s, the Government decided that a further generation of new towns in South East England was needed to take the projected population increase of London, after the initial 1940s/1950s wave.
-In the 1950s, the London County Council had constructed overspill housing in Bletchley for several London boroughs there.
+In the 1960s, the UK Government decided that a further generation of new towns in the South East of England was needed to relieve housing congestion in London.
+Ten years earlier, the London County Council had constructed overspill housing in Bletchley for several London boroughs there.
+Further studies in the 1960s identified north Buckinghamshire as a possible site for a large new town, a new city.

 Buckinghamshire County Council's architect, Fred Pooley, had spent considerable time in the early sixties developing ideas for a new town in the Bletchley and Wolverton area.
 He developed a futuristic proposal based on a monorail linking a series of individual high-rise townships to a major town centre.
 The county council published the proposals in 1966, but new thinking at the Ministry of the Environment rejected its ideas.

 In 1964, a Ministry of Housing and Local Government study had recommended "a new city" near Bletchley.
 A further MoH&LG study in 1965 proposed that the proposed new city would encompass the existing towns of Bletchley, Stony Stratford and Wolverton.
 It was to be the biggest new town yet, with a target population of 250,000.
 A Draft Order was made in April 1966.
 The Housing Minister, Anthony Greenwood, made his formal announcement on 23 January 1967.
 The designated area was 21870 acre, somewhat smaller than the 27000 acre in the Draft Order (due to the exclusion of the Calverton Wealds).
 The name "Milton Keynes" was also unveiled at this time, taken from the existing village of Milton Keynes on the site.
 The site was deliberately located (roughly) equidistant from London, Birmingham, Leicester, Oxford and Cambridge.
 With its large target population, Milton Keynes was eventually intended to become a city.
 All subsequent planning documents and popular local usage made use of the term "city" or "new city", even though formal city status had not been awarded until August 2022.

 When the boundary of Milton Keynes was defined, some 40,000 people lived in the 'designated area' of almost 9000 ha.
 The area was split between five existing local authorities: Bletchley, Newport Pagnell and Wolverton Urban Districts together with the Newport Pagnell Rural District and the Winslow Rural District.

+The name 'Milton Keynes' was taken from that of an existing village on the site.
+The area to be developed was largely farmland and undeveloped villages.
+Before construction began, every area was subject to detailed archaeological investigation: doing so has exposed a rich history of human settlement since Neolithic times and has provided a unique insight into the history and archaeology of a large sample of the landscape of north Buckinghamshire.